 After these five steps, our Steam not opening problem should be resolved.
 However, if it isn’t, there are a few more things we can try.

 It’s not a rare occurrence that an application demands administrative privileges to run it.
-Therefore, if the first fix didn’t work, try running Steam as administrator.
+Therefore, if the first fix didn’t work, try running Steam as an administrator.

 - Right-click on the Steam client